 Should you invest using dollar cost averaging?

 I’m frequently asked if you should invest all your money now or do it slowly over a period of time?
-Dollar cost averaging (DCA) just means doing the latter, rather than in a lump sum all at once.
-DCA does not make good financial sense but is psychologically useful.
+Instead of a one-time lump sum, you can make ongoing contributions to your investments and this is known as dollar cost averaging (DCA).
+It does not make good financial sense but is psychologically useful.

 I’ll explain with a simple example.

 Assume you’ve saved $6,000 that you want to invest in a Roth IRA.
 You’re considering two approaches:

 - Invest $500 per month for each of the next 12 months, while holding the remainder in a savings account.